![]() ![]() Founder Jeff Cammack | Contact Author Bio Twitter |

-While a number of shark varieties inhabit the waters around Gansbaai, it is the fearsome great white that is attracted to the area in massive numbers.
+Gansbaai is a pretty fishing village, near Hermanus, with a small human population, and a considerable shark population.
+Gansbaai has made a name for itself as the best place in the world for shark cage diving, offering the highest chance of multiple encounters and crystal clear, warm waters.
+While many shark varieties inhabit the seas around Gansbaai, it is the fearsome great white that is attracted to the area in massive numbers.
 They are lured (and kept) there for most of the year by the large seal population that inhabits nearby Dyer Island.
 Dyer Island is one of many seal colonies along the Western Cape coastline, and it is these colonies that maintain the Western Cape’s extremely high number of great whites.

 Best Time of Year for Shark Cage Diving

 The best time of year for shark cage diving is usually between May and October (the colder months in the Southern hemisphere).
-However, great whites can usually be seen at all times of the year, and are sometimes attracted to beaches by the activity there during summer.
+However, great whites can generally be seen at all times of the year, and are sometimes attracted to beaches by the activity there during summer.

 Concerns About Shark Cage Diving